uchks/slashping/README.md

 3. Launch Minecraft with Forge 1.8.9

 ## Credits
-started by asbyth (orignal project gone), finished by uchks.
+started by asbyth (original project gone), finished by uchks.